anicholakos/complete_fxos_tutorial/source/episode10.rst

 OS Applications.

-In this episode, we shall be taking a look at an emerging area known as Mobile Backend As a Service (mBaaS).
+In this episode, we shall be taking a look at an emerging area known as Mobile Backend as a Service (mBaaS).
 The idea is that we shall be powered our Firefox OS Application from Server side infrastructure and functionality that shall be provided by the mBaaS Provider.